-The “Rise Up For Roe” Tour Brings The Battle Over Trump’s SCOTUS Pick To Your City
+The "Rise Up For Roe" Tour Will Bring The Battle Over Trump's SCOTUS Pick To You

 The fight to save Roe v.
 Wade is hitting the road.
 Demand Justice, Planned Parenthood, and NARAL Pro-Choice America announced Monday that they've partnered up to launch a 10-city Rise Up For Roe tour aimed at highlighting what they say is the threat President Trump's new Supreme Court nominee poses to abortion rights in America.